ku-sldg/protocol_ordering/src/chase_analysis/README.md

 ## vc-sys

-This measurement is two ASP calls.
-One to measure the virus checker and one to use the virus checker to measure the system.
+These Copland phrases include a1 measuring the virus checker and the virus checker measuring the system.
 Chase analysis is performed on the measurements in series and in parallel.

 Protocol (seq) : `*target: @p3 [a1 p4 vc +<+ @p4 vc p4 sys]`